 Crisis-ridden bourse National Spot Exchange Ltd (NSEL)

-on Tuesday paid about Rs 11.50 crore against the scheduled payment amount of Rs 174.72 crore, defaulting for the 18th straight time
+on Tuesday paid about Rs 9 crore against the scheduled payment amount of Rs 174.72 crore, defaulting for the 17th straight time.

-National Spot Exchange Ltd (NSEL), which is engulfed in a payment crisis, had previously defaulted for 17 times.
+, had previously defaulted for 16 times.
 On its seventh pay-out date and thirteenth pay-out date, the spot commodity bourse was unable to make any payment.

-Topworth Steels and Power has made a payment of about Rs 9 crore to the exchange and Rs 1.52 crore has been received from N K proteins, while 23 of other investors have defaulted, he added.
+Topworth Steels and Power has made a payment of about Rs 9 crore to the exchange, while 23 of other investors have defaulted, he added.

-He added that the bourse is still awaiting commodity market regulator Forward Markets Commission's (FMC) approval for disbursement of Rs 11 crore in the escrow account received from defaulting member Mohan India last week.
+The bourse has sought commodity market regulator Forward Markets Comission's (FMC) approval for disbursement of Rs 11 crore in the escrow account received from defaulting member Mohan India last week.